Winter warmers: 10 of the best men’s scarves

 Find out more at the Anglozine website

-9. Fred Perry tartan scarf range
+9. Fred Perry chequerboard lambswool scarf

 Find out more at the Fred Perry website